 The project consists of 25 mineral concessions totaling 15,793 Has. and is subject to NSR totalling 2%.
 The project was optioned to IAMGOLD Peru SA in February 2018 and in October 2020, IAMGOLD commenced drilling and have completed a total of 7 diamond drill holes, totaling 3,789 meters.
-IAMGOLD is encouraged by results and has expanded their exploration efforts, preparing another Declaración de Impacto Ambiental ("DIA") for drilling and modifying the current DIA with an Informe Técnico Sustentatorio , with drill plans for 2022.
+IAMGOLD is encouraged by results and has expanded their exploration efforts, preparing another Declaración de Impacto Ambiental ("DIA") for drilling and modifying the current DIA with an Informe Técnico Sustentatorio.
+Delays by federal government ministries to grant permits are delaying community agreements.
+The SNC-Lavalin consulting firm finished its social-anthropological report on the evaluation of "Affectation of Original Collective Rights of the Totora Community".